Life Coaches: Does Your Self Introduction Connect with Dream Clients?

 2) Think about how you can stand out more.
 Consider what you’re sharing?
 Can you add in a tidbit describing what’s unique about your business?
 Can you include exactly how you help customers?
 For example,

-“I coach creative solopreneurs so they can write their monthly social media posts in one hour!”
+“I coach creative solo entrepreneurs so they can write their monthly social media posts in one hour!”

 3) The truth is, it takes many clients 7 to 10 marketing touches before they reach out to find out more about your services.